michaeldb07/talkdesk-ldap-server/README.md

 # Talkdesk LDAP Directory Sync

 ## Overview
-Service that synchronizes phone directory information between Talkdesk and LDAP, maintaining friendly names and phone numbers in a centralized directory.
+Service that synchronizes phone numbers and their friendly name between Talkdesk and LDAP.
+As Talkdesk is a CCaaS solution Agent do not typically have assigned phone numbers but are assigned to Studio flows and then routing assignments to Agents occur within a studio flow via conditional statments or the use of functions with case statements.
+This service requires the phone number to have a friendly name.
+The removal of a friendly name and use of the sync API endpoint would remove the phone number entry from LDAP directory.

 ## System Architecture
 ### Components